bbc/rd-apmm-python-lib-mediagrains/gsf_docs/gsf.md

 ## "grdt" Block

-Each "grdt" block contains the raw data of a grain of any type.
+Each [grdt](#grdt-block) block contains the raw data of a grain of any type.
 It consists of a standard block header:

 | Name          | Data       | Type     | Size      |
 |---------------|------------|----------|-----------|